Content Distribution: 6 Ways To Share Your Blog

 YouTube has over one billion active users, which account for approximately one-third of all internet users.
 Podcasting, though still relatively new, is growing in popularity at a rapid rate.
 As of 2019, more than half of all Americans had listened to at least one podcast in their lifetimes, while one-third claim to be active podcast listeners.
 Of the one-third of active listeners, 82.4% claim to listen to more than seven hours of vlogs on a weekly basis.
 59% say they spend more time listening to podcasts each week than they do on social media.
 Yet, less than 20% of marketers currently use or plan to use podcasts in their marketing strategies.

 If you want to reach larger audiences, YouTube is the way to go.
 However, if you want to reach larger audiences and gain an edge on the competition, create a podcast.
 You already have the material, now you just need to turn it into a vlog.
+Learn how to share your blog content via video, and you’ll have new opportunities opened up to you and your business.

 Tell Us About Your Content Distribution Ideas